 For those falsely accused of domestic violence, it can be hard to find the solutions you need without effective legal guidance.
 We realize you are dealing with complicated issues and are committed to handling your case discretely and with the utmost sensitivity.

-Contact The Law Offices of Morgan Fletcher Benfield, PLLC online or call us at (253) 203-3379 to schedule a free and confidential consultation.
+Contact The Law Offices of Morgan Fletcher Benfield, PLLC; call us to schedule a free and confidential consultation.

 Understanding Mandatory Arrests

 According to Washington Law, police officers called to domestic violence situations are required to make an arrest if they have probable cause to believe that a domestic assault or other offense was committed.
 Remember, officers are often responding to heated and volatile situations and in the absence of any other evidence, police will sometimes make arrests based on one party’s claims and charge the person they think is the primary aggressor.

 People sometimes have the misconception that an alleged victim can forgo domestic violence charges if they have a change of heart and don’t want the case to proceed.
 This is simply not the case.
 While the assigned prosecutor can review the evidence on its merit and decide to dismiss, only they can make that determination.
 In domestic violence cases, the alleged victim is perceived as a witness to a criminal act and prosecutors even have the authority to file charges against them if they refuse to testify against the defendant.
 Furthermore, most prosecutors in Washington will proceed against the wishes of an alleged victim to drop a case.
 The alleged victim’s wishes will almost never stop a case from moving forward.